Careers Information and Next Steps

 Students intending to become barristers must join an Inn of Court.
 This can be done while studying for an undergraduate law degree.
 After Law School intending barristers must undertake and pass the Bar Professional Training Course (one year full-time and two years part-time).
 Those who do this successfully must then undertake a year's pupillage, a form of apprenticeship in a set of chambers at the Bar.

 Becoming a Solicitor

 Law graduates who intend to qualify as solicitors proceed to the Legal Practice Course (LPC), (one-year full-time and two years part-time).
-This course is offered in a number of Universities around the country.
+This course is offered in at UEA in collaboration with the University of Law (ULaw) UEA / ULaw LPC as well as a number of Universities around the country.
 After the LPC those intending to become solicitors must do two years of further training under a training contract with a firm of solicitors.